JoK3rtjk/polygon_ccip_2022/README.md

-# polygon_ccip_2022
+# Carbon Credit Independent Proof
-An NFT Carbon Credit Standard on Polygon for Polygon 2022 hackathon
+An NFT based standard for Carbon Credit on Polygon for Polygon 2022 hackathon